 Cherry Shrimp Care Guide

 While they are an overall agreeable species which do not require particular care, there is one thing you should know.
-These shrimps are also known to shed their exoskeleton, but do not remove them from the tank.
+These shrimps are also known to shed their exoskeleton but do not remove them from the tank.
 They will feed on it to replenish their mineral content.

 The Cherry Shrimp is very sensitive to copper!
-This element is present in a lot of fish foods, so make sure to double check.
+This element is present in a lot of fish foods, so make sure to double-check.
 Likewise, they do not do well with ammonia spikes.
 Please make sure that the water conditions are as stable as they can be.

 Tank Setup & Habitat Preparation

 As we have mentioned earlier on, Cherry Shrimps are native to Taiwan.
 They can be found in the wilderness along streams and ponds with lots of plants and rocky substrates.
-To keep your shrimps happy, we recommend trying to recreate this natural habitat in your aquarium.
+To keep your shrimp happy, we recommend trying to recreate this natural habitat in your aquarium.

 The most important thing is to provide a lot of vegetation as this would allow them to thrive.
 Dense plants will also give them enough hiding nooks.
 You can also add driftwood that may develop algae overtime and the shrimp can nibble on these.